-In the event of any allegation being made to a member of staff or volunteer other than a member of the school leadership team, information should be clearly and promptly recorded and reported to the Head teacher/Principal without delay.
+In the event of any allegation being made to a member of staff or volunteer other than the Headteacher/Principal, information should be clearly and promptly recorded and reported to the Headteacher/Principal without delay.

-Adults should always feel able to discuss with their line manager any difficulties or problems that may affect their relationship with pupils/students so that appropriate support can be provided or action can be taken.
+Members of staff and volunteers should always feel able to discuss with their line manager any difficulties or problems that may affect their relationship with or behaviour towards pupils/students, so that appropriate support can be provided and/or action can be taken.